bbc/tams/examples/README.md

 The result can be found in the `sample_content_segments/` folder.

 - `sample_content_segments/hls_output.m3u8`: Big Buck Bunny as a video-only HLS playlist with 5-second segments
+- `sample_content_segments/tams_edit_test_film_flow.list` Short test film as 5-second H.264 video-only segments in an MPEG-TS container, with associated list file
 - `sample_content_segments/mov_h264_flow.list`: Short test film as a single H.264 video segment in a .mov container
 - `sample_content_segments/wav_pcm_flow.list`: Audio from short test film as a series of .wav files containing PCM

 ### Virtual Environment